 Is Facial Scar Treatment For You?

 With very few exceptions most people are self-conscious about facial scars.
 Some facial scars are unattractive simply because of where they appear on the face, while others affect facial expressions.
-Facial plastic surgery makes it possible to correct facial flaws that can undermine self-confidence.
+Our best scar revision surgeon makes it possible to correct facial flaws that can undermine self-confidence.
 Changing how your scar looks can help change how you feel about yourself.
 Different types of scars and deformities may require different or multiple techniques to camouflage their appearance.
 Some people may also experience diminished functioning of the eyes, mouth, or nose due to scarring and contracture in the area of a healed wound.
 The functional versus cosmetic nature and the need for scar revision surgery depends on the pathology, appearance of the defect, psychological impact and compromise of function associated with the condition.
 Insurance does not generally cover surgery that is purely for cosmetic reasons; however, surgery to correct or improve scars caused by injury may be reimbursable in whole or in part.

 Excellent candidates for scar revision surgery have realistic expectations and motivations for seeking intervention.